 Podcasting on-the-go and out in the field has never been easier.
 Portable audio recorders (aka field recorder, digital audio recorder, handy record, handheld recorder) are exactly what you need.
-Whatever you like to call them, its their mobile recording capabilities that’re important: built-in microphones, inputs for external mics (including two XLR/TRS combo inputs), outputs for headphones, and more.
+Whatever you like to call them, its their mobile recording capabilities that’re important: built-in microphones, external mics inputs (including two XLR/TRS combo inputs), outputs for headphones, and more.

-If you want to get to the core and just want to know the Best Overall Portable Recorder, it’s the – Zoom H4n Pro.
+If you want to get to the core and just want to know the Best Portable Audio Recorder for Podcasts, it’s the – Zoom H4n Pro.

 Most recorders can record audio on external SD cards up to 32 GB.
 Depending on how you want to record, the recorders also offer a plethora of menu options to go through to tweak the audio to how you like it.

 The biggest difference between the various digital recorders is the audio quality you’re going to end up with.
 Some will have XLR inputs, so you’re able to connect your XLR mics directly to the recorder.
 You can connect lav mics or even just the built-in mics on the recorders.

 Why not just use your smartphone to record?
-You can, but the audio recording won’t sound as good.
+You can, but the audio recordings won’t sound as good.
 It’s the same reason you don’t use the phone to record back at your house or studio.
 You’re going to get different audio quality because each device has its strengths and weaknesses for different purposes.

-Let’s get right into it and take a look at the best audio recorders for podcasting in 2020.
+Let’s get right into it and take a look at the best portable audio recorder for podcasting and you.
 After the list, we’ll also have a buyer’s guide that gives great tips on what to look out for when choosing your portable digital audio recorder.